function61/eventhorizon/docs/is-this-a-good-fit-for-me.md

 Is this a good fit for me?
 ==========================

-TL;DR: Pyramid is good for EventSourcing, but it is up to you to weigh in if EventSourcing is a good architecture for you.
+TL;DR: Pyramid is good for EventSourcing, but it is up to you to weigh if EventSourcing is a good architecture for you.

-Like advertised, Pyramid is a good fit for log-based architectures or anything in log form like big data.
+Like advertised, Pyramid is a good fit for log-based architectures or anything else in log form like big data.

 In this document I'm going to focus on EventSourcing (a more concrete form of log-based architectures) as a use case and if it's a good fit for you.

 I'm not going to lie and tell you that EventSourcing is the right tool for you or that Pyramid is good for everything else as well.
-Pyramid is bad as a database, but good as a realtime source of truth.
+Pyramid is bad as an operational database, but good as a realtime source of truth or for computing something (maybe reports) from large amounts of data over large spans of time.

 Good things about EventSourcing